microchip-pic-avr-examples/pic18f47q10-hlvd-monitoring-voltage/README.md

 # Monitoring Supply Voltage using HLVD of PIC18F47Q10 microcontroller

 # Introduction
-Many of the PIC microcontrollers have a High/Low-Voltage Detect (HLVD) module that can be used to monitor the device voltage (VDD) and indicate the user if voltage has decreased below a specified voltage or increased above a specified voltage.
+Many of the PIC® microcontrollers have a High/Low-Voltage Detect (HLVD) module that are be used to monitor the device voltage (V<sub>DD</sub>) and indicate the user if voltage has decreased below a specified voltage or increased above a specified voltage.
 This is a programmable circuit that sets a device voltage trip point and the direction of change from that point (positive going, negative going or both).
 This feature is useful in battery monitoring applications.
 This example demonstrates using an HLVD module to quickly detect when the supply voltage of the microcontroller has decreased below the specified trip point or increased above the specified trip point.

 # Related Documents / Useful Links